 Launch’s UI is an improvement over DTM in several ways.
 First, users can now add eVars above 100 without using the auto-configuration, which is a major limitation of DTM.
 The rule interface is simplified so that you no longer have multiple tabs for the different types of rules.
 Each rule is configured with a trigger that can be set with the same DTM rule types: an event, page load or direct call.
 Along with that, you are now able to add multiple triggers to the same rule, and the interface also includes an optional “exceptions” section that provide further granularity to your rule configuration.

 Adobe Launch’s workflow system is a major improvement over DTM.
 It now includes three environments by default:

-However, you have you option to create as many environments as you need to.
+However, you have the option to create as many environments as you need.
 Each environment includes a separate script to be placed on your web pages.
-This alone is a significant benefit because multiple users or teams can now have their own environment to create and tests in.
+This is a significant benefit because multiple users or teams can now have their own environment to create and test in.